RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 1. **Wallet Setup:**

-   - You need a Fuel wallet to pay for transaction fees.
+   - You need a Fuel wallet to pay for the transaction fee.
-   - If you don’t have a wallet, the `forc deploy` command will guide you through creating one, which includes generating a secure seed phrase to keep confidential.
+   - If you don’t have a wallet, the `forc deploy [Options]` command will guide you through creating one, which includes generating a secure seed phrase to keep confidential.
    - Set a strong, unique password for your wallet when prompted.

 2. **Securing Funds (for Testnet Deployment):**

    - We are deploying to a testnet, which uses fake currency (testnet FUEL tokens).
-   - Obtain testnet coins to cover deployment fees from the [beta-5 faucet](https://faucet-beta-5.fuel.network/).
+   - Obtain testnet coins to cover deployment fee from the [beta-5 faucet](https://faucet-beta-5.fuel.network/).

 3. **The Deployment Command:**